pingcap/docs/br/pitr-usage.md

 1. Create a directory in S3 to store the backup data.
 The directory in this example is `s3://tidb-pitr-bucket/backup-data`.

     1. Create a bucket.
 You can choose an existing S3 to store the backup data.
-If there is none, refer to [AWS official documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and create an S3 bucket.
+If there is none, refer to [AWS documentation - Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and create an S3 bucket.
 In this example, the bucket name is `tidb-pitr-bucket`.
-    2. Create a directory.
+    2. Create a directory for your backup data.
 In the bucket (`tidb-pitr-bucket`), create a directory named `backup-data`.
-For detailed steps, refer to [AWS official documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).
+For detailed steps, refer to [AWS documentation -  Organizing objects in the Amazon S3 console using folders](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-folders.html).

 2. Configure permissions for BR and TiKV to access the S3 directory.
-It is recommended to grant permissions by the IAM method, which is the most secure way to access the S3 bucket.
-For detailed steps, refer to [AWS official documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html).
+It is recommended to grant permissions using the IAM method, which is the most secure way to access the S3 bucket.
+For detailed steps, refer to [AWS documentation -  Controlling access to a bucket with user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html).
 The required permissions are as follows:

     - TiKV and BR in the backup cluster need `s3:ListBucket`, `s3:PutObject`, and `s3:AbortMultipartUpload` permissions of the `s3://tidb-pitr-bucket/backup-data` directory.
     - TiKV and BR in the restoration cluster need `s3:ListBucket` and `s3:GetObject` permissions of the `s3://tidb-pitr-bucket/backup-data` directory.